tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 ## Database Analysis

-Follow the instructions above to install Tidal Tools offline.
+Follow [these instructions](#tidal-tools) to install Tidal Tools on your offline server.

 You can now run the database analysis without any external network connectivity, except to your database host itself: